sidagarwal04/meetuppro-appscript-sync/README.md

 7. A consolidated dashboard is automatically populated using Google Sheet formulas.

 **Note: Setup and Usage guide are available in setup.md file.**

+## UPDATE
+This repo now includes an [events.gs](events.gs) file to fetch all the events for the current year by the groups in the Pro Network.